mjkaufer/Messer/README.md

 - `message "Matthew" hello world!`
 - `m "Matthew" hello world!`

-When sending a message, Messer picks the closest match to what you type in as `user`.
+When sending a message, Zuccnet picks the closest match to what you type in as `user`.
 For this reason, you should probably use last names if you want to avoid accidentally texting someone.

 #### `reply`